Hearts and Arrows Diamonds and Sparkle Factor:

 One of my clients incorporated pictures of the Brian Gavin Signature hearts and arrows diamond that he purchased, into their wedding invitations and RSVP cards, you can learn more about that in my article The True Significance of a Diamond Engagement Ring.

 Speaking of Photoshop, it so happens that I’ve seen a lot of these diamonds through the grading scope and I’ve noticed lately that quite a few online diamond dealers appear to be editing and enhancing the photographs that they post of their Hearts and Arrows Diamonds… telltale signs include things like uneven darker lines located along the edges of the hearts, intended to clean them up and make them pop; hearts which are pure white with no separation down the halves, keep in mind that they are created in part by two lower girdle halve facets which are located side-by-side and thus there should be a facet line running down the center of the heart… can you say BUSTED?

 Ha, Ha, Ha, why yes, there is going to be an article posted soon that addresses this, but the names of the not-so-innocent shall not be named because we’re going to let the pictures featured on their web sites do all the talking.

-This is so much easier to answer than the where do baby’s come from dilemma, yet many retailers will give you the same look of “uh” that a five year old gets from Daddy when posing this question.
-Diamonds which exhibited crisp and complete patterns of Hearts & Arrows were originally marketed in Japan during the early 1990’s.
+This is so much easier to answer than the where do baby’s come from the dilemma.
+Yet many retailers will give you the same look of “uh” that a five-year-old gets from Daddy when posing this question.
+Diamonds that exhibited crisp and complete patterns of Hearts & Arrows were originally marketed in Japan during the early 1990s.

 Rumor has it that a Japanese businessman ran across the concept of Hearts & Arrows when he was approached by an inventor who was looking for venture capital investment in a scope that he had invented to evaluate the optical symmetry of a diamond.